Tommy’s Return to Aconcagua

 Follow Tommy

-Tommy will post updates on Instagram and his WhatsApp channel as he attempts to walk 800 kilometers of El Camino over 36 days, starting on April 30th through June 5th, 2025.
+Tommy will post updates on Instagram, Facebook, and his WhatsApp channel as he trains and attempts to climb Aconcagua.

 Living with Parkinson’s is like boxing an unbeatable opponent…in the end, he will win.